 Frequently Asked Questions for Students

 Students can undertake an internship or a dissertation as part of their Human Rights Project.
 Factors you might like to consider include your interests, strengths and future plans.
 Some students are keen to gain experience working with an organisation, or to build on previous work experiences.
 Other students may be more interested in writing and research, and may wish to pursue further research studies after the completion of their Master’s degree.
-Those interested in writing a dissertation should have obtained around 70% on average in their Masters of Human Rights units.
+Those interested in writing a dissertation should have obtained around 70% or above as a coursework average in their Masters of Human Rights units.

 You are required to contact the Unit Coordinator of the Human Rights Project Units by the end of the semester before enrolment in the Human Rights Project Unit/s (full-time students should do so earlier) to let them know what you intend to complete and your initial ideas about your internship or dissertation topic.